2018, bonded rubber mulch, loose rubber mulch, rubber turf, safety surface, safety tiles, timbers, water play |

 Include Inclusivity.
 If you only have enough money to make a few changes, use it to ensure your playground is accessible to all children.
 Inclusive equipment will help children with disabilities feel included and give them the developmental benefits of outdoor play.

 Upgrade the Surfacing.
-If safety is the main motivator behind your planned upgrades, look for opportunities to protect kids from falls.
-Gravel and wood chips don’t offer the protection you need, and they make it harder for children who use walking devices or wheelchairs to get around.
-Replacing wood chips with poured-in-place rubber surfacing or bonded rubber mulch makes play areas easier for kids who need walking assistance.
+If safety is the main motivator behind your planned upgrades, look for opportunities to help protect kids from falls.
+Wood chips don’t offer the protection you need, and they make it harder for children who use walking devices or wheelchairs to get around.
+Installing poured-in-place rubber surfacing or bonded rubber mulch makes play areas easier for kids who use mobility devices.
 It makes the play area safer for everyone, too.

 Public school administrators, commercial park owners, school boards, and parks administrators have a lot to consider when planning a playground renovation: accessibility and ADA compliance, sustainability, safety, maintenance costs, and child engagement.
-No Fault Sport Group can help you find affordable playground surfacing for a fun and safe space to play.
+No Fault Surfaces can help you find affordable playground surfacing for a fun and safer space to play.
+Contact us today.